groupultra/sdk-public/docs/source/moobius_network_ws_client.rst

   dry_run=False: Don't acually send anything if True.

 Returns:
-  The message as a dict.
+  The message that was sent as a dict.

 .. _moobius.network.ws_client.WSClient.fetch_buttons:
 WSClient.fetch_buttons
 -----------------------------------
 WSClient.fetch_buttons(self, user_id, channel_id)

 Same usage as fetch_characters but for the buttons.
-Returns the message dict.
+These functions return the sent message, the actual response will come later.

 .. _moobius.network.ws_client.WSClient.fetch_style:
 WSClient.fetch_style
 -----------------------------------
 WSClient.fetch_style(self, user_id, channel_id)

 Same usage as fetch_characters but for the style.
-Returns the message dict.
+These functions return the sent message, the actual response will come later.

 .. _moobius.network.ws_client.WSClient.fetch_canvas:
 WSClient.fetch_canvas
 -----------------------------------
 WSClient.fetch_canvas(self, user_id, channel_id)

 Same usage as fetch_characters but for the canvas.
-Returns the message dict.
+These functions return the sent message, the actual response will come later.

 .. _moobius.network.ws_client.WSClient.fetch_channel_info:
 WSClient.fetch_channel_info
 -----------------------------------
 WSClient.fetch_channel_info(self, user_id, channel_id)

 Same usage as fetch_characters but for the channel_info.
-Returns the message dict.
+These functions return the sent message, the actual response will come later.

 .. _moobius.network.ws_client.WSClient.__str__:
 WSClient.__str__